 Your personal data will be held and processed on computers and in hard copy within the UK and we will not transfer any of your personal data outside of the European Economic Area.
-In the event that the UK leaves the EEA, or if otherwise required, we will ensure that appropriate transfer mechanisms to and from the UK are put in place.
+As the UK has left the EEA, and where otherwise required, we ensure that appropriate transfer mechanisms to and from the UK are put in place.

 How we may contact you

-Please note that we may contact you by post or by electronic means including telephone, text messages, email, social media messaging, or any other suitable electronic method in connection with the purposes set out above.
+Please note that we may contact you in connection with the purposes set out above, by post or by electronic means (including telephone, text messages, email, social media messaging, or any other suitable electronic method).

 Your Data Protection Rights